 Who have they worked with in the past?
 Do their current team members have any extra capacity?
 If they don’t have any recommendations of their own, can they connect you to colleagues who might?
 Don’t be shy!
 Ask away!

-Find Stellar Contractors by Doing a Little Online Stalking
+Find Stellar Freelancers by Doing a Little Online Stalking

 Don’t post in these groups for “help wanted,” since doing so may result in an avalanche of emails from imperfect candidates.
 Instead, reach out privately to those who look like a good fit.